tropical-peach/raz-sembly/README.md

 						Steven Rad- Seppala
 						Raz-semmbly project
-				  	First Commit @ 27AUG2014

-arm- is the folder with the tool-chain/cross compiler on it.
+Install the toolchain from the tar file included.

 Inside the template folder is the assembly code and make file to compile it into a kernel to be used with the r-pi.